 On this day last year, the awaited final episode to Studio MAPPA’s anime adaptation of Banana Fish aired.
-Some viewers had dreaded it ever since the the anime was announced, some learned along the way and joined them, and some watched it unfold without spoilers.
+Some viewers had dreaded it ever since the anime’s announcement, some learned along the way and joined them, and some watched it unfold without spoilers.
 They dreaded it not because they’d be left with no more episodes to watch, but because of the nature of the ending.

 The rest of this post contains spoilers for Banana Fish and brief discussion of child sex abuse.